sfigg/commercialization-public/docset/customize/mdm/policy-admx-backed.md

 <p style="margin-left: 20px">Specifies a list of process paths (may contain wildcards) which are candidates for using virtual components (shell extensions, browser helper objects, etc).
 Only processes whose full path matches one of these items can use virtual components.</p>

-<a href="" id="applicationmanagement-allowshareduserappdata"></a>**ApplicationManagement/AllowSharedUserAppData**

-<p style="margin-left: 20px">Manages a Windows app's ability to share data between users who have installed the app.</p>

-<p style="margin-left: 20px">If you enable this policy, a Windows app can share app data with other instances of that app.
-Data is shared through the SharedLocal folder.
-This folder is available through the Windows.Storage API.</p>

-<p style="margin-left: 20px">If you disable this policy, a Windows app can't share app data with other instances of that app.
-If this policy was previously enabled, any previously shared app data will remain in the SharedLocal folder.</p>

-<a href="" id="applicationmanagement-allowalltrustedapps"></a>**ApplicationManagement/AllowAllTrustedApps**

-<p style="margin-left: 20px">This policy setting allows you to manage the installation of trusted line-of-business (LOB) or developer-signed Windows Store apps.</p>

-<p style="margin-left: 20px">If you enable this policy setting, you can install any LOB or developer-signed Windows Store app (which must be signed with a certificate chain that can be successfully validated by the local computer).</p>

-<p style="margin-left: 20px">If you disable or do not configure this policy setting, you cannot install LOB or developer-signed Windows Store apps.</p>

-<a href="" id="applicationmanagement-allowdeveloperunlock"></a>**ApplicationManagement/AllowDeveloperUnlock**

-<p style="margin-left: 20px">Allows or denies development of Windows Store applications and installing them directly from an IDE.</p>

-<p style="margin-left: 20px">If you enable this setting and enable the "Allow all trusted apps to install" Group Policy, you can develop Windows Store apps and install them directly from an IDE.</p>

-<p style="margin-left: 20px">If you disable or do not configure this setting, you cannot develop Windows Store apps or install them directly from an IDE.</p>

-<a href="" id="applicationmanagement-restrictapptosystemvolume"></a>**ApplicationManagement/RestrictAppToSystemVolume**

-<p style="margin-left: 20px">This policy setting allows you to manage installing Windows apps on additional volumes such as secondary partitions, USB drives, or SD cards.</p>

-<p style="margin-left: 20px">If you enable this setting, you can't move or install Windows apps on volumes that are not the system volume.</p>

-<p style="margin-left: 20px">If you disable or do not configure this setting, you can move or install Windows apps on other volumes.</p>

-<a href="" id="applicationmanagement-restrictappdatatosystemvolume"></a>**ApplicationManagement/RestrictAppDataToSystemVolume**

-<p style="margin-left: 20px">Prevent users' app data from moving to another location when an app is moved or installed on another location.</p>

-<p style="margin-left: 20px">If you enable this setting, all users' app data will stay on the system volume, regardless of where the app is installed.</p>

-<p style="margin-left: 20px">If you disable or do not configure this setting, then when an app is moved to a different volume, the users' app data will also move to this volume.</p>

-<a href="" id="applicationmanagement-allowalltrustedapps"></a>**ApplicationManagement/AllowAllTrustedApps**

-<p style="margin-left: 20px">This policy setting allows you to manage the installation of trusted line-of-business (LOB) or developer-signed Windows Store apps.</p>

-<p style="margin-left: 20px">If you enable this policy setting, you can install any LOB or developer-signed Windows Store app (which must be signed with a certificate chain that can be successfully validated by the local computer).</p>

-<p style="margin-left: 20px">If you disable or do not configure this policy setting, you cannot install LOB or developer-signed Windows Store apps.</p>

-<a href="" id="applicationmanagement-allowdeveloperunlock"></a>**ApplicationManagement/AllowDeveloperUnlock**

-<p style="margin-left: 20px">Allows or denies development of Windows Store applications and installing them directly from an IDE.</p>

-<p style="margin-left: 20px">If you enable this setting and enable the "Allow all trusted apps to install" Group Policy, you can develop Windows Store apps and install them directly from an IDE.</p>

-<p style="margin-left: 20px">If you disable or do not configure this setting, you cannot develop Windows Store apps or install them directly from an IDE.</p>

-<a href="" id="applicationmanagement-restrictapptosystemvolume"></a>**ApplicationManagement/RestrictAppToSystemVolume**

-<p style="margin-left: 20px">This policy setting allows you to manage installing Windows apps on additional volumes such as secondary partitions, USB drives, or SD cards.</p>

-<p style="margin-left: 20px">If you enable this setting, you can't move or install Windows apps on volumes that are not the system volume.</p>

-<p style="margin-left: 20px">If you disable or do not configure this setting, you can move or install Windows apps on other volumes.</p>

-<a href="" id="applicationmanagement-restrictappdatatosystemvolume"></a>**ApplicationManagement/RestrictAppDataToSystemVolume**

-<p style="margin-left: 20px">Prevent users' app data from moving to another location when an app is moved or installed on another location.</p>

-<p style="margin-left: 20px">If you enable this setting, all users' app data will stay on the system volume, regardless of where the app is installed.</p>

-<p style="margin-left: 20px">If you disable or do not configure this setting, then when an app is moved to a different volume, the users' app data will also move to this volume.</p>

-<a href="" id="licensing-disallowkmsclientonlineavsvalidation"></a>**Licensing/DisallowKMSClientOnlineAVSValidation**

-<p style="margin-left: 20px">This policy setting lets you opt-out of sending KMS client activation data to Microsoft automatically.
-Enabling this setting prevents this computer from sending data to Microsoft regarding its activation state.</p>

-<p style="margin-left: 20px">If you disable or do not configure this policy setting, KMS client activation data will be sent to Microsoft services when this device activates.</p>

-<p style="margin-left: 20px">Policy Options:</p>

-<p style="margin-left: 20px">-   Not Configured (default -- data will be automatically sent to Microsoft)</p>

-<p style="margin-left: 20px">-   Disabled (data will be automatically sent to Microsoft)</p>

-<p style="margin-left: 20px">-   Enabled (data will not be sent to Microsoft)</p>

 <a href="" id="attachmentmanager-donotpreservezoneinformation"></a>**AttachmentManager/DoNotPreserveZoneInformation**

 <p style="margin-left: 20px">This policy setting allows you to manage whether Windows marks file attachments with information about their zone of origin (such as restricted, Internet, intranet, local).
 This requires NTFS in order to function correctly, and will fail without notice on FAT32.
 By not preserving the zone information, Windows cannot make proper risk assessments.</p>